Butterfly Lifecycle Garden Kit (26 plants)

 Attracts: Butterflies & bees; berries attract birds and other wildlife

-Pollinator benefit: Larval Host for Grey Hairstreak and Grizzled Skipper butterflies; early nectar source; good for native bees
+Pollinator benefit: Larval Host for 78 different species, including: Grey Hairstreak and Grizzled Skipper butterflies; early nectar source; good for native bees